mrazomej/phd/src/chapter_04/section_09_global_fit.md

 that the standard deviation $\sigma$ of this distribution is not known and hence needs to be included as a parameter to be fit.

-The second term in $\ref{eq:ch4_eq30}$ represents the prior information of the parameter values.
+The second term in Eq. $\ref{eq:ch4_eq30}$ represents the prior information of the parameter values.
 We assume that all parameters are independent of each other so that
 $$
 P(\tilde{k}_A, \tilde{k}_I, \mathbf{R},
 \mathbf{\Delta\boldsymbol{\varepsilon}_{\textbf{RA}}}, \sigma) =